 Blackberries, Raspberries, And Blueberries

 As you can see, strawberries are a perfect option for the keto diet.
-The same goes for blackberries, raspberries and blueberries.
+The same goes for blackberries, raspberries, and blueberries.

 For instance, blackberries are a delicious addition to your desserts which carries tons of benefits.
-They are packed with manganese, vitamins C and K, which boost your brain function, support your skin health, and have anti-inflammatory properties.
+They are packed with manganese, and vitamins C and K, which boost your brain function, support your skin health, and have anti-inflammatory properties.
 Due to high content of anthocyanin and ellagic acid, frequent consumption of blueberries can help to suppress the mutation of body cells and slow down the development of cancer.